The-N18/inzula_dev/README.md

 # Terminology
 + Django – The backend framework used

++ React – The frontend framework used

 + DjangoRestFramework - The module that provides interfaces to create REST APIs

 + MySQL, PostgreSQL, SQLite

 + SQL – when referring to SQL

-+ Python – the programming language used
++ Python – the programming language used for backend

++ JavaScript – the programming language used for frontend

 + model – Django class that interacts with database tables